cclib/cclib.github.io/_sources/data_notes.txt

 atomnos
 -------

-The array of integers in ``atomnos`` containes the atomic numbers, or number of protons in the atom nuclei.
+An array of integers for the atomic numbers, or the number of protons in the atom nuclei.

 atomspins
 ---------